Rudd-O/ansible-samples/roles/prosodyxmpp/README.md

 As you can see, you have an `A` record for your XMPP server, followed by a number of `SRV` records pointing to your `A` record, then a `CNAME` record for the conference server.
+These records prioritize client connections over SSL rather than STARTTLS, for added privacy.

 For the purposes of SSL validation, clients will *not* treat your server as if its domain was the full `A` record `xmpp.example.com`